 Hudson County Community College Nursing Program is committed to meeting the needs of the community as well as preparing nurses with the necessary skills to meet the demands of the rapidly changing workplace of today.
 Students participate in various community health screenings and outreach programs throughout the curriculum in addition to their home health experiences.

 FINANCIAL ASSISTANCE

-Hudson County Community College offers scholarships and participates in a number of state and federal grant and loan programs that are available to students in the Nursing Program.
-Applications may be obtained and processed through The Office of Student and Financial Assistance at Hudson County Community College and information regarding scholarships is obtained from the Dean of Student Affairs.
+The College has scholarships and participates in a number of state and federal grant and loan programs that are available to students.
+These are administered through the Office of Student Financial Aid at the College.